divonlan/genozip/docs/genols.rst

 **Options**

-.. option:: -u, --unbind  Show the components of bound files.
+.. option:: -l, --list  Show the components of bound files.
 This option is implied when running genols on a single file.

         |